dix/mattermost.sh/README.md

 Overwrite the default channel to send the notification to.

+The expected value is the channel `slug` as defined in its URL, not its display name.

 The incoming webhook must not be locked to its default channel.

 ## Docker